jbush001/NyuziProcessor/tools/emulator/README.md

 Other notes:
 - This is fairly new and still has bugs.
+- Does not support writing memory (or operations that require it)
 - You cannot run the debugger cannot while the emulator is in cosimulation mode.
 - Debugging works better if the program is compiled with optimizations disabled.
 For example, at -O3, variables cannot be inspected if they are not live at the